RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 **This syllabus contains all the information you need to navigate the course.** The main document will be kept continuously up to date at this link.
 When you see blue- or purple-underlined text in the syllabus or any other document, it's a clickable link.
 For example, [click here for a cat video](https://www.youtube.com/watch?v=aFuUidBR1aQ).
 A PDF version of the syllabus will also be available on Blackboard in the *Syllabus and Calendar* area, but it will not be updated unless there is a major change.

-**This document is meant to be read once, then searched as needed.** If you need to find something, the easiest way is to pull up the document, hit `Control-F` and then do a search for the text you're looking for.
+**This document is meant to be read once, then searched as needed.** If you need to find something, the easiest way is to pull up this  document, hit `Control-F` and then do a search for the text you're looking for.

 All course materials for MTH 302 are available on GitHub at https://github.com/RobertTalbert/linalg-diffeq.
+Critically important documents (syllabus, etc.) will also be on Blackboard.

 ## Course information

 - **Class meetings:** Section 03 meets TR 2:00-3:50 in EC 421.
 Section 04 meets TR 4:00-5:50 in EC 710.
 - **Instructor:** Robert Talbert, Ph.D., Professor of Mathematics.
-- **Office location:** MAK C-2-513, but I will be using **INSERT PERCHING OFFICE HERE**.
+- **Office location:** MAK C-2-513 on the Allendale campus, but I will be using **EC 712C** for drop-in hours.
 - **Drop-in hours:** 12:30-1:50 TR in EC 712C.
 Please feel free to drop in during these times with any question you have.
-These are in-person hours; if you need an online meeting during those hours, please go to https://calendly.com/robert-talbert and select **INSERT OPTION NAME HERE**
+These are in-person hours; if you need an online meeting during those hours, please go to https://calendly.com/robert-talbert/mth-302-online-visit-during-drop-in-hours.
 - **Appointments outside drop-in hours:** Available on a limited basis.
 Go to https://calendly.com/robert-talbert, choose a meeting type, then choose an open 20-minute time slot.
 - **Contacting the prof:** Email (talbertr@gvsu.edu) is preferred.
 Be sure to read my availability/response policy.  **INSERT LINK**
 - **Course calendar:** The official course calendar is in Appendix B and on Blackboard. *In case of a date conflict on assignments or course documents, the Class Calendar is assumed to be correct.*